-5 reasons diversity training is not as successful as anticipated
+5 reasons diversity training usually fails

 And things may actually be getting worse.
 In Silicon Valley, around 1% of tech entrepreneurs are Black, while Black Americans are severely underrepresented in positions of leadership at influential technology companies.
 As evidence, in 2017 Fast Company reported there were fewer Black women in tech than there were in 2007.

-According to research in sociology, nearly all Fortune 500 company offers some variety of diversity training—yet diverse workers still face bias and discrimination.
-Referred to as implicit bias training, unconscious bias training, and anti-bias training, these classes are supposed to reduce bias against certain groups, such as women and BIPOC, by making non-BIPOC aware of their biases.
+According to research in sociology, nearly all Fortune 500 companies offer some variety of diversity training—yet diverse workers still face bias and discrimination.
+Referred to as implicit bias training, unconscious bias training, and anti-bias training, these classes are supposed to reduce bias against certain groups, such as women and BIPOC, by making others aware of their biases.

 Diversity training is often the go-to after a diversity PR disaster.
 For example, after a Starbucks barista stopped a Black man from using their restroom without buying something, the company closed 8,000 stores for a half day to put 175,000 workers through diversity training.